-Additionally, while approximately 25% of client spend from our web, mobile, and software development category in 2021 was derived from work where either the talent or the client was located in the region, thus far, we have not experienced a material impact to client spend from, or other activity levels related to, this category.
-Given the complex nature of our business and two-sided nature of our work marketplace, and with talent on our work marketplace located in over 180 countries, we are monitoring the impact on client spend from clients that have historically engaged talent in the impacted region and the extent to which those clients engage talent in other regions.
-As users in Russia and Belarus are able to relocate to regions where we operate, we will be eager to support them in continuing their work on our work marketplace.

-Although the Russian war against Ukraine did not have a material adverse impact on our revenue or other financial results for the three months ended March 31, 2022, at this time we are unable to fully assess the aggregate impact it will have on our business in future periods due to various uncertainties, which include, but are not limited to, the duration of the war, the ability of talent based in Ukraine to continue working, the war's effect on the economy, its impact to the businesses of our clients, actions that may be taken by governmental authorities related to the war, and other factors identified in Part II, Item 1A, "Risk Factors" in this Quarterly Report, including the risk factor titled "Russia's invasion of Ukraine and our decision to suspend our business operations in Russia and Belarus have affected and may continue to affect our business and results of operations."
+As anticipated, we saw a larger impact to revenue in the second quarter compared to the first quarter of 2022 due to the winding down of all contracts with talent and clients in Russia and Belarus and also because all three months of the quarter were affected by Russia's invasion of Ukraine.
+Given the complex nature of our business and two-sided nature of our work marketplace, and with talent on our work marketplace located in over 180 countries, we continue to assess the impact on client spend from clients that have historically engaged talent in the impacted region and the extent to which those clients engage talent in other regions.
+As a result, during the three months ended June 30, 2022, we estimate the resulting loss of revenue was approximately \$4 million.
+We expect the impact to revenue in each of the third and fourth quarters of 2022 will be slightly less than in the second quarter of 2022.
+Although the Russian war against Ukraine did not have a material adverse impact on our revenue or other financial results for the three and six months ended June 30, 2022, at this time we are unable to fully assess the aggregate impact it will have on our business in future periods due to various uncertainties, which include, but are not limited to, the duration of the war, the ability of talent based in Ukraine to continue working, the war's effect on the economy, its impact to the businesses of our clients, actions that may be taken by governmental authorities related to the war, and other factors identified in Part II, Item 1A, "Risk Factors" in this Quarterly Report, including the risk factor titled "Russia's invasion of Ukraine and our decision to suspend our business operations in Russia and Belarus have affected and may continue to affect our business and results of operations."